20 min read

 With this burying, you’re positioning these three products at the bottom of the results list.

 • Attribute ranking: allows you to softly boost or bury a group of products on the SERP based on their attribute values.
-By configuring attribute ranking rules, you indicate a search query for softly boosting or burying products and associate it with specific product catalogue attribute values.
+By configuring attribute ranking rules, you indicate a search query for softly boosting or burying products and associate it with specific product catalog attribute values.
 At query time, the positioning of those product results with the attribute values indicated in the rule is promoted or decreased on the SERP, based on the configuration.

 Attribute ranking example

-Imagine that you’ve heard that a certain color or fabric is now trendy and you want to give a push to the products of your clothing catalogue having these attribute values.
+Imagine that you’ve heard that a certain color or fabric is now trendy and you want to give a push to the products of your clothing catalog having these attribute values.
 Therefore, you decide to boost Attribute value A, so you add 20 points to the organic score of these products where this attribute is present.

 You must know that, whether you boost several product attribute values at the same time, the boosted products are ranked based on the order of boosting and boosting points are doubled (this is, 20 points for the last boosted, 40 for the second, 60 for the first, and so on).
 So, when boosting Attribute value B, you add 20 points to the products having this attribute, but other extra 20 points to products having Attribute value A. Let’s see how additional points are added to the product scoring in the following table: